Construction of signed distance functions through an elliptic equation: Introduction

 It is easy to check that

 where $d(x,\partial\Omega):=\inf_{y\in \partial\Omega}|x-y|$ is the distance function with respect to $\partial \Omega$.
 In the above example, it is simply given by $d(x,\partial \Omega) = h-|x|$.
-Surprisingly, the above convergence is rigorously justified by Varadhan \cite{V67} in general dimensions $N\ge 1$ and even with variable coefficients, in which the corresponding Riemann metric appears in the limit.
-Note that the distance function can also be extracted from other PDEs, e.g.~the Hamilton-Jacobi equation, see \cite{O88,AJT02,AJT04}.
+See Appendix \ref{app:rate} for further details, including the case of higher dimensional ball domains.
+Surprisingly, the above convergence is rigorously justified by Varadhan \cite{V67} in general dimensions $N\ge 1$ and even with variable coefficients, in which the corresponding Riemann metric appears in the limit (see also \cite{EI,B,P}).
+Note that the distance function can also be extracted from other PDEs, e.g.~the Hamilton--Jacobi equation and the heat equation, see \cite{O88,AJT02,AJT04,BM19,V67}. }